Who is the world’s youngest judge?

 Guinness World Records calls itself “the global authority on all things record-breaking.”
 In this case, its record change conflicts with its own stated standard.

 The issue is simple.
 Guinness defines a judge as someone who presides over court proceedings, hears witnesses and evidence, judges credibility, and issues rulings.
 I did those things as an Indiana Justice of the Peace.
-Henry Buckley did not, because the Massachusetts office he held had no judicial power.
+Henry Buckley did not, because the ordinary Massachusetts commission he held conferred no authority to do them.

 Even after I raised the issue in my appeal, Guinness acknowledged its own definition but did not apply it to the legal differences between the two offices.